 If you heard your vet say “kidney failure in dogs” and everything else he or she said about your senior dog’s diagnosis was a blur after that, this article is for you.
-Integrative veterinarian Dr. Julie Buzby explains kidney failure in detail—what it is, the types, common causes, which tests your vet may run, the various treatment options, and the overall outlook.
+Integrative veterinarian Dr. Julie Buzby explains kidney failure in detail—what it is, the types, symptoms, common causes, which tests your vet may run, the various treatment options, and the overall outlook.
 Armed with this information, you will be ready to navigate kidney disease with your dear dog.

 - What is kidney failure in dogs?

-- What do the kidneys do?
+- Where are a dog's kidneys?
+What do they do?

 - What are the signs of kidney failure in dogs?